Sports, Wednesday, January 15th

 The Panthers went on a 34-16 run to close the game out.

-Mount Pleasant improved to 6-5 with the win, they’ll battle Fairfield on the road, Friday night.
+Mount Pleasant improved to 6-5 with the win, they’ll battle Fairfield on the road, Thursday now, with weather being forecasted as dreadful for Friday.

 Fort Madison, now 2-8 will take on the Greyhounds on the road Friday night.